shivannis/xandr-docs-public/xandr-docs/articles/monetize/setting-up-24-7-media-inventory-through-the-microsoft-ad-exchange.md

 1. In the **Custom Categories** pane, enter the term 247 in the search field.
 Exclude **247_Media (23204)** by clicking the red exclude icon.
 1. The selection should now appear in the **Selected Custom Categories** list as a red "exclude" item.

-## Target specific Microsoft Ad exchange inventory only
+## Target specific Microsoft Ad Exchange inventory only

 You can choose to serve on only certain portions of Microsoft Ad Exchange inventory.
 The steps are as follows: